China says dialogue vital to tackle Korean peninsula crisis

 Wang earlier said it was important that Ri was attending the Manila meetings so he could hear "suggestions" and present his own views.

-He accepted that a resumption of six-party talks would not be easy, but it was the right direction, he said.
+Wang accepted that a resumption of six-party talks would not be easy, but said it was the right direction.

-It was not immediately clear if Ri planned to hold other bilateral meetings in Manila.
-South Korean Foreign Minister Kang Kyung Wha expressed the hope that they could meet.
+In Kang's later meeting with Wang, however, China expressed doubts about the U.S. Terminal High Altitude Area Defence (THAAD) system's ability to protect South Korea.

-Tillerson held talks for over an hour with Russian counterpart Sergei Lavrov, their first since U.S. President Donald Trump signed into law new economic sanctions seen by Moscow as a trade war.
-Lavrov said he believed the United States was ready to continue dialogue on complex issues, despite tension.
+Wang said THAAD could not block the North's intercontinental missiles and added: "South Korea's security cannot be built on a foundation of China not being secure."

-Wang sidestepped a question on whether China's support for the new North Korea measures were conditional on Washington ceasing to impose further unilateral sanctions and stopping its investigations of Chinese firms doing business with Pyongyang.
+Tillerson held talks for over an hour with Russian counterpart Sergei Lavrov, who said he believed his U.S. colleagues were ready to continue dialogue, despite tensions over new sanctions on Moscow.

-Wang said he hoped all parties involved could seriously consider China's proposal for a halt to North Korea's nuclear and missile tests and for South Korea and the United States to stop joint military drills.
+Wang also told Tillerson that "blindly" using sanctions is not a solution to the Korean peninsula issue and hoped the United States would seriously consider China's proposed "dual suspension" of military drills in the South and missile tests in the North.

-Susan Thornton, acting U.S. Assistant Secretary of State for East Asian and Pacific Affairs, said China's support showed it recognised the gravity of the situation, but it was incumbent on Beijing ensuring that sanctions were implemented.
+But dialogue should not be a priority, according to a Japan foreign ministry spokesman, who applauded the tougher sanctions and said it was now time for Japan and its allies to apply more pressure on North Korea.

-China and the Association of South East Asian Nations (ASEAN) on Sunday adopted a framework for drafting a code of conduct to prevent disputes in the South China Sea, negotiations which both parties said could start this year.
+Susan Thornton, acting U.S. Assistant Secretary of State for East Asian and Pacific Affairs, said China's support for sanctions showed it recognised the gravity of the situation, but it was incumbent on Beijing to ensure they were implemented.

-ASEAN officials were on Sunday trying to reach the required consensus on a communiqué that was supposed to have been released the previous day, reflecting differences about how to address China's controversial maritime activities.
+Separately, China and the Association of South East Asian Nations (ASEAN) on Sunday adopted a framework for drafting a code of conduct to prevent disputes in the South China Sea.

-According to several diplomats and a working draft seen by Reuters, some countries wanted the text to explicitly oppose the building and militarisation of artificial islands in disputed waters and for the code of conduct with China to be legally binding.
+ASEAN also broke the deadlock over how to address disputes with China in its customary communique, which was delayed by internal disagreement.
+The agreed text called for militarisation to be avoided and noted concern about island-building.

-China is sensitive about ASEAN making even veiled references to the expansion of its military capabilities on the islands.
+The South China Sea has long been the most divisive issue within ASEAN, with China's influence looming large.
+Beijing is extremely sensitive about ASEAN mentioning its expansion of its defence capabilities on its artificial islands.

-(Additional reporting by Joseph Campbell and Karen Lema; Writing by Martin Petty; Editing by Bill Tarrant and Richard Balmforth)
+(Additional reporting by Joseph Campbell, Karen Lema; Neil Jerome Morales and Manolo Serapio Jr; Writing by Martin Petty; Editing by Adrian Croft)